globoglobito/Python-Guide/README.md

 [x for x in weh]
 ```

-#### Generators: iterators with a much ligther syntax. a very simple one looks like list comprehensiosn but with () instead of [].
+#### Generators: iterators with a much lighter syntax. a very simple one looks like list comprehensions but with () instead of [].
-#### More complicated generators are like funcitons except that you use yield instead of return (remember the slight detour i took earlier?
+#### More complicated generators are like functions except that you use yield instead of return (remember the slight detour i took earlier?
 Go back and check it :) )

 ## String Formatting:
 Some basic examples